lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 of time after transmission to preserve battery.
 LPWAN technologies are also characterized, among others, by a very reduced data unit and/or payload size
 {{I-D.ietf-lpwan-overview}}.
-However, some of these technologies do not provide fragmentation functionality, therefore the only option for them to support the IPv6 MTU requirement of 1280 bytes
- {{RFC2460}} is to use a fragmentation protocol at the adaptation layer, below IPv6.
+However, some of these technologies do not provide fragmentation functionality, therefore the only option for them to support the IPv6 MTU requirement of 1280 bytes {{RFC2460}} is to use a fragmentation protocol at the adaptation layer, below IPv6.
 In response to this need, this document also defines a fragmentation/reassembly mechanism, which supports the IPv6 MTU requirement over LPWAN technologies.
 Such functionality has been designed under the assumption that data unit out-of-sequence delivery will not happen between the entity performing fragmentation and the entity performing reassembly.

-Note that this document defines generic functionality and purposefully offers flexibility with regard to parameter settings and mechanism choices, that are expected to be made in other, technology-specific documents (e.g. {{I-D.zuniga-lpwan-schc-over-sigfox}}, {{I-D.petrov-lpwan-ipv6-schc-over-lorawan}}).
+Note that this document defines generic functionality and purposefully offers flexibility with regard to parameter settings and mechanism choices, that are expected to be made in other, technology-specific documents (e.g. {{I-D.zuniga-lpwan-schc- over-sigfox}}, {{I-D.petrov-lpwan-ipv6-schc-over-lorawan}}).

 # LPWAN Architecture {#LPWAN-Archi}